michaelbarker/quant2/01-project1.markdown

   - What type of data is in this data set?
   - What does one line of the data set represent?
   - What types of variables are in this data set?
+  - Which value represents missing for `RACE` variable?

 1.2.
-Open Stata and start a new do-file for this project The first command in your new do-file should change the working directory to your dedicated project folder.
+Open Stata and start a new do-file for this project
+- The first command in your new do-file should change the working directory to your dedicated project folder.
-You can get this command from the drop-down menu `File >> Change Working Directory`.
+- You can get this command from the drop-down menu `File >> Change Working Directory`.
-Add a `use` command to open up the data set.
+- Add a `use` command to open up the data set.
-Save your do-file and make sure it runs before moving on.
+- Save your do-file and make sure it runs before moving on.

     ```
     cd "C:\Users\hoya99\Desktop\project1"
     use NAMCS2010.dta, clear
     ```

-> Tip: Another command you may want at the beginning of your do-file is `set more off`.
+> Tip: Another command you may want at the beginning of your do-file is `set more off` (why?).

 1.3.
 Use your basic descriptive commands to answer some questions about the data.
 These questions can all be answered with `summarize` , `tabulate` , and `histogram`.